theantichris/Simple-Plugin-Framework/README.md

     $field1 = new SettingsField('Field One', $viewView); // ID is lwppfw-field-one.
     $field2 = new SettingsField('Field Two', $viewView); // ID is lwppfw-field-two.

+#### SettingsSection

+After you have some fields defined you will want to create a section and add your fields to it.

+The SettingsSection constructor requires a title (string), view (View), and optionally takes a text domain (string).

 ## View

 The View class makes it simpler to display output from your plugin.